MarcusE1W/absolute-beginner/content/post/spacemacs.md

 Additinally spacemacs uses the term buffer.
 Every buffer is assigned to one file.
 You can have a large number of buffers open but only show a few in windows.
 Also spacemacs always has some internal buffers open like the `*Messages` buffer.

-To keep an overview there are several SPC commads to manage windows and buffer.
+To keep an overview there are several SPC commands to manage windows and buffer.

 - To activate a specific window on your screen you can type `SPC <buffer-number>`

 ### Close a window or buffer
 - `SPC w d` (window delete).
 This will close the currently active window.
 The buffer is still open but not visible and you can continue writing at a later time.
 - `SPC b d` (buffer delete).
 This will close the buffer (file).
-That means either you have saved the text or you will be asked to save it and then it is closed. the window however will stay open and a differnt buffer will be shown in this window.
+That means either you have saved the text or you will be asked to save it and then it is closed. the window however will stay open and a different buffer will be shown in this window.
 Confusingly it can happen that the same buffer (file) is shown in two windows.
-In that case you probaly don't need all the windows and you can close one with `SPC w d` or open another file in the second window.
+In that case you probably don't need all the windows and you can close one with `SPC w d` or open another file in the second window.
 - To close window and buffer at the same time you can use `SPC w x` or `SPC b x`

 ### Show a different buffer (file) in your current window.